JuliaGraphics/Luxor.jl/docs/src/explanation/perfectpixels.md

 ## Antialiasing

-The process of converting smooth graphic shapes to a grid of pixels is automatically performed by Luxor/Cairo when you save the drawing as a PNG file.
+The process of converting precise graphic shapes to a grid of pixels is automatically performed by Luxor/Cairo when you save the drawing as a PNG file.
 If you make an SVG or PDF drawing, this process is carried out by the application you use to view or display the file.

-It's usually better to defer the conversion as long as possible: eventually - unless you're using a pen plotter or laser cutter - your smooth outlines will have to be converted ("rasterized") to a grid of colored pixels for their final journey to the analogue world.
+It's usually better to defer the conversion as long as possible.
+Eventually - unless you're using a pen plotter or laser cutter - your smooth outlines will have to be converted ("rasterized") to a grid of colored pixels for their final journey to the analogue world.

 The smoothing process includes "anti-aliasing".
-You can - to some extent - adjust the amount of anti-aliasing used when you make drawings in Luxor.
+You can, to some extent, adjust the amount of anti-aliasing used when you make drawings in Luxor.

 ```@setup draw_matrix